-As of the 24th of July 2019, Boris Johnson became the Prime Minister of the United Kingdom, taking on the task of completing Brexit from Theresa May.
-At the present moment in time, nothing is certain about how the UK will leave the European Union (EU).
-However, what we do know is that Boris Johnson will lead the country out of the EU on the 31st of October 2019, with or without a deal.
-This blog post explores how this uncertainty raises questions about the impact of the inevitable Brexit on the estate administration process and professionals within the industry.
+On the 24th of July 2019, Boris Johnson became the Prime Minister of the United Kingdom, taking on the task of completing Brexit from Theresa May.
+After months of turbulent deliberations and a general election, the UK will formally leave the European Union (EU) at 11:00PM on the 31st of January.
+This blog explores the questions raised about the impact of Brexit on the estate administration process and professionals within the industry.

 Overseas assets (including property)